VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 >**Note:** Use `--quiet` command to turn off diagnostic information in Vowpal Wabbit.

-Now, call learn for each trained example on your VW model.
+Now, call learn for each trained example on your Vowpal Wabbit model.

 ```python
 for i in train_df.index: